 Users and businesses requiring communication services on mobile platforms, such as on aircraft, ships, trains and other vehicles, often have no other broadband access alternatives besides satellites.

-A number of Ka-band systems described in ECC Report 152 [6] have been brought into use, or about to be deployed, in Europe and elsewhere in the world.
+Ka-band systems described in ECC Report 152 have been brought into use in Europe and elsewhere in the world.

 3 REGULATORY FRAMEWORKS ESTABLISHED FOR RELATED FSS SYSTEMS AND THEIR RELEVANCE FOR NGSO ESOMPS